-Many of our most common and intractable public health problems are unconsciously attempted solutions to personal problems dating back to childhood, buried in time, and concealed by shame, by secrecy, and by social taboo.
+Many of our most common and intractable public health problems are the result of unconsciously attempted solutions to personal problems dating back to childhood, buried in time, and concealed by shame, by secrecy, and by social taboo.
+The risk factors underlying these adult diseases often are effective short-term coping devices.